slowpeace2020/interview-prepare/company/ribbon_communications/material.md

 3. **Problem-Solving and Critical Thinking**:
     - **Question**: "Can you share an example of a challenging problem you encountered in a project?
 How did you approach solving it and what was the outcome?"
-      Certainly!
-Here’s a detailed response to the question about a challenging problem you encountered, based on the issue with the order search list page response time in the customer service platform:

-**Question**: "Can you share an example of a challenging problem you encountered in a project?
-How did you approach solving it and what was the outcome?"

 **Answer**: "At Haozan Inc., we faced a significant challenge with the customer service platform's order search list page, which was experiencing slow response times.
 This issue was critical as it impacted the efficiency of our customer service representatives and overall user satisfaction.